CyberChefShawn/CyberChefShawn/README.md

 # Hello, I'm Shawn Phinney
 <a href="https://linkedin.com/in/cyberchefshawn"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a recently transitioned Certified Chef with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|